All Posts

 Data Collection

 While many investors will simply rely on search engines to conduct due diligence, successful investors will use data-backed platforms such as Charm.io to collect data about investment opportunities.
-Charm’s database tracks millions of ecommerce brands and TikTok Shops, providing key insights into their growth and success.
+Charm tracks millions of ecommerce brands and TikTok Shops.
+It helps investors understand how these brands are growing.

-With Charm, investors can easily access the data-backed insights they need to source and diligence new investment opportunities.
-Charm’s tracked metrics inclue ad count, product category, tech stack, ad spend, TikTok Shop sales, social media engagemnt and more.
-Charm also has a proprietary scoring system measuring growth and success, so investors can easily rank and compare opportunities based on the Charm Growth Score™ and Charm Success Score™.
+With Charm, investors can find data that helps them source and review new opportunities.
+Charm tracks metrics like ad count, product category, tech stack, ad spend, TikTok Shop sales, and social media engagement.
+Charm also uses scores to measure growth and success.
+These include the Charm Growth Score™ and Charm Success Score™.

-Once investors conduct due dililgence with Charm’s data they can then reach out using brand contact information listed in Charm to request detailed financial statements, legal agreements, customer contracts, operational reports, and regulatory filings.
+After using Charm’s data, investors can contact brands through the contact information listed in Charm.
+They can then request financial statements, legal agreements, customer contracts, operational reports, and regulatory filings.

-They also review historical and projected revenue trends, existing liabilities, and operational efficiencies to paint a full picture of the business.
+Investors also review past and expected revenue, existing debts, and operational performance.
+This helps them build a clear picture of the business.

 Risk Assessment